karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 I'm going to apply another load of 100 requests per second during 120 seconds to the ``memory-leak`` endpoint with bombardier, and while the load test is running I'll capture 2 snapshots of the GC Heap.

-Why capture 2 snapshots instead of a single one?
+- Why capture 2 snapshots instead of a single one?

-Well, because the easiest way to know what's happening in the Heap is to take 2 snapshots in a different point in time and compare them.
-That way I'll be able to see which objects where created on the Heap between those 2 intervals.
+Well, because the easiest way to know what's going on in the Heap is to take 2 snapshots in a different point in time and compare them.
+That way I'll be able to see which new objects where added on the Heap between those 2 intervals.

 You can capture a snapshot of the GC Heap with this command:
 ``./dotnet-gcdump collect --process-id 1``